Bailiwick of Guernsey: Recognition

 There is no flag or coat of arms for the Bailiwick of Guernsey.
-In historic times, the governor would have used his personal symbols before a generic flag for use by the governor was created.
+In historic times, the governor would have used his personal symbols before a generic flag was created for use by the governor.

-In 1279 Edward I granted a Seal for use in the Channel Islands.
-In 1304 separate seals were provided to Jersey and Guernsey.
-The provision of separate seals is one of the earliest indications of the separate identity and personality of the two Bailiwicks.
+In 1279, Edward I granted a Seal for use in the Channel Islands.
+In 1304, separate seals were provided to Jersey and Guernsey.
+The provision of different seals is one of the earliest indications of the individual identity and personality of the two Bailiwicks.
 The seal comprised three leopards (or lions), a symbol taken from the original arms of the Duchy of Normandy.

-The United Kingdom and His Majesty's Government in the United Kingdom are responsible for the defence and also for formal international, intergovernmental and consular representation of, and the foreign affairs generally, of the Bailiwick.
+The United Kingdom and His Majesty's Government in the United Kingdom are responsible for the defence and also for formal international, intergovernmental, and consular representation of, and the foreign affairs generally, of the Bailiwick.

-While never a member of the European Union or its predecessors, before Brexit the Bailiwick had a special relationship with the EU, under Protocol 3 of the UK's Treaty of Accession 1972 to the European Community.
+While never a member of the European Union (EU) or its predecessors, before Brexit the Bailiwick had a special relationship with the EU under Protocol 3 of the UK's Treaty of Accession 1972 to the European Community.
 Pooling resources with Jersey, the Bailiwick established in 2010 an office in Brussels to develop the Channel Islands' influence with the EU, to advise the Channel Islands' governments on European matters, and to promote economic links with the EU.

 The Bailiwick of Guernsey is in the Commonwealth (Commonwealth of Nations), although not as a member, in its own right.
-The Bailiwick is also a member of the Commonwealth Games Federation, and competes in the Commonwealth Games.
+The Bailiwick is also a member of the Commonwealth Games Federation and competes in the Commonwealth Games.

-In 1969 Royal Mail relinquished control of postal services in the Bailiwick, with Guernsey then being recognised by the Universal Postal Union.
+In 1969, the Royal Mail relinquished control of postal services in the Bailiwick, with Guernsey then being recognised by the Universal Postal Union.

-Since 1999 the Bailiwick of Guernsey has been a member of the British–Irish Council, currently represented by the Chief Minister of Guernsey.
+Since 1999, the Bailiwick of Guernsey has been a member of the British–Irish Council, currently represented by the Chief Minister of Guernsey.